GlazyrinVladimir/New-Oop/lab3/Car/task1/ReadMe.txt

 task1.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
-    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.
+    It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features current with the Application Wizard.

 task1.vcxproj.filters